Azure/data-lake-adlstool/doc/README.md

 # Apply ACLs recursively

 This utility allows users to recursively apply ACLs to their folders & files in [Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview).
 The tool is purpose built to solve the specific problem of applying recursive ACLs and in the future we plan to integrate this into our SDKs and CLI tools.

+You can download the latest version of this tool from [here](http://aka.ms/adlstool-download)

 ## Pre-Requisites